lucianoayres/taco/README.md

 ## Why Taco? 🤔

--   🗂️ Efficient Aggregation: Automatically collects and consolidates large numbers of text files.
+-   🗂️ **Efficient Aggregation**: Automatically collects and consolidates large numbers of text files.
--   ⏱️ Saves Time: Eliminates the need for manual copying and pasting, speeding up your workflow.
+-   ⏱️ **Saves Time**: Eliminates the need for manual copying and pasting, speeding up your workflow.
--   🛡️ Reduces Errors: Minimizes inconsistencies and mistakes associated with manual file handling.
+-   🛡️ **Reduces Errors**: Minimizes inconsistencies and mistakes associated with manual file handling.
--   🤖 LLM Integration: Perfect for preparing data and creating comprehensive prompts for large language models.
+-   🤖 **LLM Integration**: Perfect for preparing data and creating comprehensive prompts for large language models.
--   📚 Simplifies Documentation: Easily compiles documentation and source code from various sources.
+-   📚 **Simplifies Documentation**: Easily compiles documentation and source code from various sources.
--   🚀 Boosts Productivity: Streamlines tasks to enhance overall efficiency and effectiveness.
+-   🚀 **Boosts Productivity**: Streamlines tasks to enhance overall efficiency and effectiveness.

 ## Features ✨